whs92/adpluginarucounwarp/README.md

 ```

-This will tell areaDetector to include ADPluginBar at compilation.
+This will tell areaDetector to include ADPluginArUcoUnwarp at compilation.

 Then, in the CONFIG_SITE.local.$(YOUR HOST) file, ensure that the following is defined: